Citizen science: Ethics

 The medical ethics of internet crowdsourcing has been questioned by Graber & Graber in the Journal of Medical Ethics.
 In particular, they analyse the effect of games and the crowdsourcing project Foldit.
 They conclude: "games can have possible adverse effects, and that they manipulate the user into participation".

 In March 2019, the online journal Citizen Science: Theory and Practice launched a collection of articles on the theme of Ethical Issues in Citizen Science.
 The articles are introduced with (quoting): "Citizen science can challenge existing ethical norms because it falls outside of customary methods of ensuring that research is conducted ethically.
 What ethical issues arise when engaging the public in research?
 How have these issues been addressed, and how should they be addressed in the future?"

 In June 2019, East Asian Science, Technology and Society: An International Journal (EASTS) published an issue titled "Citizen Science: Practices and Problems" which contains 15 articles/studies on citizen science, including many relevant subjects of which ethics is one.
 Quoting from the introduction "Citizen, Science, and Citizen Science": "The term citizen science has become very popular among scholars as well as the general public, and, given its growing presence in East Asia, it is perhaps not a moment too soon to have a special issue of EASTS on the topic."

 Use of citizen science volunteers as de facto unpaid laborers by some commercial ventures have been criticized as exploitative.

 Ethics in citizen science in the health and welfare field, has been discussed in terms of protection versus participation.
 Public involvement researcher Kristin Liabo writes that health researcher might, in light of their ethics training, be inclined to exclude vulnerable individuals from participation, to protect them from harm.
 However, she argues these groups are already likely to be excluded from participation in other arenas, and that participation can be empowering and a possibility to gain life skills that these individuals need.
 Whether or not to become involved should be a decision these individuals should be involved in and not a researcher decision.

+In July 2026, the study "10 recommendations for strengthening citizen science for improved societal and ecological outcomes: A co-produced analysis of challenges and opportunities in the 21st century" was published.
+The study "explores how citizen science can be improved by involving the public in all stages of scientific research" and concludes by arguing that "as the world confronts climate change, public health crises, and biodiversity loss, broader public involvement in science is key for equitable, efficient and evidence-informed responses."